 The disability insurance company will conduct an extensive review.
 They will decide if you are disabled from working in any occupation.
 You should expect this review and be prepared.

 The company’s doctors will review your medical records when you submit a claim for disability benefits.
 Your doctors should complete the company’s capacity questionnaire or Attending Physician Statement to support your disability.

-But, your claim will still be denied if the disability insurance company’s doctors do not agree with your doctors.
+However, your claim will still be denied if the disability insurance company’s doctors do not agree with your doctors.
 This can happen if they do not agree with the restrictions and limitations your doctor's list.
 The disability insurance company’s doctors will not meet with you or even speak with you.